sr-murthy/continuedfractions/CONTRIBUTING.md

 ## CI

-The main CI workflow is defined in the [CI YML](https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/ci.yml) and the [CodeQL Analysis YML](https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/codeql-analysis.yml).
+The main CI workflows are defined in the [CI YML](https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/ci.yml) and the [CodeQL Analysis YML](https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/codeql-analysis.yml).
 Currently, pipelines for all branches include a tests stage that includes Ruff linting, unit tests,and doctests, in that order.